devopspolis/deploy-to-aws-lambda/README.md

 <a id="usage"></a>
 ## 📦 Usage

-#### Example 1 – Deploy from S3 ZIP and apply config/env from Secrets Manager
+#### Example 1 – Deploy from S3 ZIP and apply configuration/environment variables from AWS Secrets Manager

 ```yaml
 jobs: